marty90/WebTrafficGenerator/Readme.md

 ## 2. Dependencies
 This software has been tested under Ubuntu Linux and Mac OSX.
 You need python3 and Firefox installed.
+Please use Firefox <= 46.0.
+With >= 47.0 this software might not work.

 You must install Selenium python3 package as well as `numpy` and `scipy`
 ```